 All settings provide comfortable accommodations that meet students’ academic and social needs.
 Wireless internet, cable, and individual air conditioning are available in all rooms.
-The halls also provide cleaning and maintenance services, 24-hour security, kitchen and laundry facilities, lounge facilities equipped with cable TV, DVD player, play station, computers, free internet access, billiard/baby-foot/ping pong table, and vending machines.
+The halls also provide cleaning and maintenance services, 24-hour security, kitchen and laundry facilities, lounge facilities equipped with cable TV, DVD player, play station, computers, free internet access, billiard/baby-foot, and vending machines.
 The common areas (hallways, lounges, common rooms, elevators, and parking lots) are all monitored round-the-clock by CCTVs.
 All the apartments have a living room and a fully equipped kitchenette.
-A free shuttle service is provided between off-campus dormitories and the campus (Maatouk and Dorm C).
+A free shuttle service is provided between Dorm C and the campus.

 Student resident assistants live on-site and help familiarize residents with the buildings and available resources as well as hall policies.